nuttyboy/Getting_And_Cleaning_Data/README.md

 Then type 'runanalysis()' in R, which will generate a new file tiny_data.txt in your working directory.

 **Note** : You can verify the output using read.table function.

+### What the function does:
+The run_analysis function executes the process of reading information from all files related to the Samsung data and tidies up the data as per the assignment instructions.
+The final output is the average of the variables selected, cut by 'activity' and 'subject' variables.